 The restoration goal for this area is to restore the sites to a sandhill community from a slash pine plantation.
 Management activities included the removal of planted sand pines, reintroduction of burns, re-planting with longleaf pine, and the addition of wiregrass as needed.
 Slash and sand pine trees were harvested from April to November 2007 followed by winter burns.
-Transect M5 is located within

-Management Unit 11, UMAM Polygon II.
+Transect M5 is located within Management Unit 11, UMAM Polygon II.
 Observations from the baseline monitoring in 2006, indicated six trees, seven shrubs, two vines, and 35 herbaceous species.

-In 2020, a total of 91 species were observed along M5 an increase of 12 species.
-Species diversity and wiregrass cover is similar to sandhills within the region.
+In 2021, a total of 86 species were observed along M5.
+Species diversity and wiregrass cover is like sandhills within the region.
 The community continues to develop.

-In 2021, a total of 86 species were observed along M5.
-Species diversity and wiregrass cover is similar to sandhills within the region.
-The community continues to develop
+In 2022, a total of 88 species were observed along M5.
+Species diversity and wiregrass cover is like sandhills within the region.
+The community continues to develop.

-The interim success criteria were met for this area.
+The interim success criteria have been met for this area.
 No nuisance or exotic species were observed.
 Wiregrass is the dominant species.
-The ground cover is diverse and typical of a sandhill and the planted longleaf pines are 25' to 30' tall.
+The ground cover is diverse and typical of a sandhill, and the planted longleaf pines are 25' to 30' tall.